NishantGautam023/HyperSkill-Docker/Composer/Description.md

 - Define the network with the hyper-task-manager-network name;
 - Add the network to the mongodb service.
 - Add the volume to the mongodb service and map it to the container's /data/db directory.

+## Stage3

+Task manager

+Description

+In this stage, integrate the main application as an additional service.
+To accomplish this, use the provided Dockerfile located in the project directory.
+Use the relevant command leveraging the Dockerfile to construct an image encompassing the main application.
+Subsequently, define the essential environment variables that your application will utilize.
+Please adhere to the following objectives to complete your assigned tasks.

+Objectives

+- Add another service to the docker-compose.yaml file with the attributes below;
+- Define the service with the hyper-service name;
+- Add the command to build the image for your service;
+- Define the container name with the hyper-task-manager value;
+- Define the MONGO_INITDB_ROOT_USERNAME environment variable with the ${MONGO_INITDB_ROOT_USERNAME} value;
+- Define the MONGO_INITDB_ROOT_PASSWORD environment variable with the ${MONGO_INITDB_ROOT_PASSWORD} value;
+- Define the MONGO_HOST_NAME environment variable with the mongodb value;
+- Define the MONGO_PORT_NUMBER environment variable with the 27017 value;
+- Define the env_file option for the .env file.